The complex structure on the six dimensional sphere: Proof of existence

-First we make sure that $C$ is not empty.
 The standard root basis in ${\mathfrak g}_2^\C$ looks like\footnote{An explicit matrix representation of the members of this basis will be exhibited soon in Sect. \ref{three}; therefore the interested reader can check all assertions about this basis by hand.}